Harbinger Down: Plot

 In 1982, a Soviet moon lander crashes into the Bering Sea.
-In 2015, two biology graduate students, Ronelle and Sadie join their professor, Stephen, on an experimental tour to study the effects of global warming on whales.
-Sadie's grandfather, Graff, takes them to sea in his commercial fishing trawler, Harbinger, which is crewed by Bowman, Roland, Big G, Dock, Svetlana and Atka.
-Sadie declines when Graff encourages her to helm the boat as she has lost her nerve since losing her father at sea.
-After meeting the crew, Sadie, Ronelle and Stephen go to sleep.
+In 2015, biology professor Stephen and graduate students Ronelle and Sadie go on an experimental tour to study the effects of global warming on whales.
+Sadie's grandfather, Graff, takes them to sea in his fishing trawler Harbinger, crewed by Bowman, Roland, Big G, Dock, Svetlana and Atka.

-That night, Sadie wakes as the crew catch a load of crab.
-Detecting that there is whale activity in the area, Sadie unsuccessfully attempts to wake the others, then investigates on her own.
-With sonar equipment she finds something large under the ice.
-The crew help to recover what proves to be the crashed Soviet lander, now frozen in ice.
-Ronelle and Stephen are awakened by the commotion and Stephen excitedly claims ownership of the lander.
-Graff disputes his claim and says the Russians will want their ship back.
-Sadie points out that the object was the property of the now-nonexistent Soviet Union, therefore maritime salvage law would give them the rights to it.
-Graff infuriates Stephen further by declaring that it belongs to Sadie.
-Ronelle tries to contact her sister Tamara to tell her about what they found to no avail.
+One night, Sadie is awakened by the crew working and their equipment detects whale activities in the area.
+After trying unsuccessfully to wake the others, Sadie investigates on her own.
+With Sadie operating the sonar equipment and the crew's help, they discover and retrieve the crashed lander, encased in ice.
+Ronelle and Stephen are awakened by the commotion.
+Stephen claims ownership of the lander, but Graff disputes this and declares it belongs to Sadie.

-Bowman encourages Sadie to investigate the moon lander before Stephen can find a way to claim it for himself.
-Bowman recruits Big G to distract Stephen while Sadie sneaks off.
-Sadie discovers that the Soviet cosmonaut died of an unknown infection and takes a skin sample to analyze.
-Stephen becomes further frustrated when he learns she has examined the spacecraft before him.
-He threatens to destroy her career unless she signs over the discovery to him.
-Graff threatens to take the issue to the courts but Sadie gives in.
-Meanwhile, Sadie learns that the moon lander was carrying tardigrades, a hardy terrestrial life-form that can survive in extreme conditions.
-However, cosmic radiation has caused them to mutate and become capable of shapeshifting.
+Bowman encourages Sadie to investigate the lander before Stephen can claim it for himself.
+While Big G distracts Stephen, Sadie inspects the lander and discovers the Soviet cosmonaut died of an unknown infection, taking a skin sample to analyze.
+Learning Sadie had examined the lander before him, Stephen becomes frustrated and threatens to destroy her career unless she signs over the discovery to him.
+Graff threatens to take the issue to the courts, but Sadie gives in.
+Sadie later learns that the lander was carrying tardigrades, a hardy terrestrial life-form that can survive in extreme conditions.
+However, cosmic radiation caused them to mutate and become capable of shapeshifting.

-When the cosmonaut's body goes missing, Stephen accuses Sadie of moving or hiding it.
-She denies this and Bowman defends her.
-When Stephen becomes belligerent, Graff threatens him.
-While examining the lander, Stephen becomes contaminated with the mutated tardigrades, and the cosmonaut's body kills Roland.
-Sadie finds Stephen on deck complaining that he can't breathe and sees him stripping his clothes off despite the sub-zero temperatures.
-The others drag him back in, after which several stalks sprout from his back and spray the area with a strange, dark liquid.
-Dock is sprayed in his mouth but Sadie confirms that they are all potentially contaminated.
-They make the liquid nitrogen portable by putting it into a scuba tank and proceed to freeze Stephen's body and the lander.
+After the cosmonaut's body goes missing, Stephen examines the lander and becomes contaminated with the tardigrades, and the reanimated cosmonaut's body kills Roland.
+Stephen begins stripping on deck despite the sub-zero temperatures.
+As the others drag him back in, stalks sprout from his back and spray a dark liquid over everyone.
+Sadie confirms that they are all potentially contaminated.
+The group use liquid nitrogen to freeze Stephen's body and the lander.